What is the Lap Band?

 - Cut the scar tissue around the band.

 - Pull out the band from around the stomach.

 - During the initial operation, the upper part of the stomach (fundus) is usually sutured to the part of the stomach above the band to prevent band migration.
-Some general surgeons tend to leave the adhesions and those sutures in place during the lap band removal operation.
+Some general surgeons tend to leave the adhesions and those sutures in place during the Lap Band removal surgery.
 However, it is very important to remove those sutures and lyse the adhesions.
-This will restore the original anatomy of the stomach and make subsequent or later revisional surgery much easier.
+This will restore the original anatomy of the stomach and make subsequent or later revision surgery much easier.

-- After the band is removed, the perigastric capsule (dense scar tissue around the upper part of the stomach or esophagus) should be removed or incised to reduce the chance of obstruction after surgery.
+- After removing the gastric band, removal or incision of the perigastric capsule (dense scar tissue around the upper part of the stomach or esophagus) will reduce the chance of obstruction after surgery.

-- For patients who want to convert to a more effective bariatric procedure, the surgeon may proceed with the sleeve gastrectomy or gastric bypass surgery right after the band is removed, or do the revisional surgery 3 months later.
+- For patients who want to convert to a more effective bariatric procedure, the surgeon may proceed with the sleeve gastrectomy or gastric bypass surgery following the removal of gastric band or perform a revision three months later.

 Lap Band Conversion to Sleeve Gastrectomy and Gastric Bypass

-If you have intolerance to the gastric band, removal of your band offers immediate symptom relief.
-However, without another bariatric procedure, many patients will regain weight after Lap Band removal.
-At UCLA, we offer minimally invasive gastric bypass or sleeve gastrectomy surgery, either at the same time your Lap Band is removed or a few months later.
-Generally the surgery relieves the nausea, vomiting and reflux and causes a significant amount of weight loss.
+If you have an intolerance and/or complication to the gastric band, such as nausea, vomiting, dysphagia, slippage, or erosion, removal of your band offers immediate symptom relief.
+However, without converting to another bariatric procedure, many patients regain weight after Lap Band removal.
+At UCLA, we offer minimally invasive gastric bypass or sleeve gastrectomy surgery, 3 months after Lap Band removal surgery.

 *Weight loss results can vary depending on the individual.
 There is no guarantee of specific results.
 Read full disclaimer >

 back to top